Overv/VulkanTutorial/02_Development_environment.md

 ## Windows

-If you're developing for Windows, then I will assume that you are using Visual Studio 2013 or 2015 to compile your code.
-The steps are the same for both versions, but the Vulkan SDK currently only includes debug symbols that are compatible with Visual Studio 2013.
-That isn't really a problem in practice, but it's something that you may wish to take into account.
+If you're developing for Windows, then I will assume that you are using Visual Studio 2017 to compile your code.
+You may also use Visual Studio 2013 or 2015, but the steps may be a bit different.

 ### Vulkan SDK